flickerbox/tracker/README.md

 **type** - String value of the type of event: link_click, form_submission, etc.

-**identifier** - A string indentifier or an object made up of separate values.
+**identifier** - A string identifier or an object made up of separate values.

-- Identfier Object Properties: dom_data, dom_id, dom_name.
+- Identifier Object Properties: dom_data, dom_id, dom_name.

 **target** - String of the target, commonly link url, or form action